 In order to find reliable players of a comparable level, Whisthub uses a reputation system.
 Per game type, a player can earn reputation points in various ways, and in some cases reputation can be lost.
-This means that your reputation for Colour Whist is independent of your reputation in Manille or Wiezen.
+This means that your reputation for Colour Whist is independent of your reputation in Manille, Wiezen, Barbu King and Hearts.
 The amount of points a player has collected gives an indication of the reliability and strength of the player.

 Only registered players can earn reputation points.
 Hence, in order to optimize your experience on Whisthub it is recommended to create an account.
 This is free of charge and without any obligations.

 The reputation system is the primary system for ranking players and is very different from a traditional ranking.
 This page aims to give an overview of how the reputation system works and why it works that way.
 Not all details are revealed though in order to ensure that the reputation system cannot be abused.

 Every major community faces the same problems of distinguishing quality from the rest.
 The aim of the reputation system is therefore to allow reliable players of a comparable level to easily find each other.

 There is no doubt that during the time you spend on Whisthub you will come into contact with pleasant players, but unfortunately also players you would rather avoid in the future.
 This can be for various reasons: unsportive behavior, not adhering to the terms and conditions, early-leaving a room, ...

 With the reputation system you have the option to setup a number of requirements when creating a new room and other players must meet those requirements if they want to join the room.
 That way you can ensure that the quality in the room is guaranteed.

 In a traditional ranking, players can often win more points by playing against higher ranked players.
 Conversely, players can los more points if they play against lower ranked players.